actuaryhafeez/handwritten-digits-classification/README.md

 # Digits Recognition App
 The Digits Recognition App is a web-based tool that allows users to upload an image of a handwritten digit and get an accurate prediction of what digit it represents.
 The app is built using machine learning and Streamlit, a Python library for building interactive web applications.

 The machine learning model used in the app is trained on the digits recognition dataset, a popular dataset of 8x8 pixel images of handwritten digits.
-The model is a logistic regression classifier that is trained on a subset of the dataset and achieves high accuracy on the testing set.
+The model is a KNeighbors Classifier that is trained on a subset of the dataset and achieves high accuracy on the testing set.

 The app itself is simple and intuitive to use.
 Users can upload an image of a digit and the app will display the image and predict what digit it represents.
 The app also provides instructions for the user and examples of images that can be uploaded.